Adult PLS/HDC General Education Program (GEP)

 - Diversity, Globalization, Non-Western Area Studies.

-Please note that PLS students admitted prior to the Fall 2014 semester may have slightly different GEP curriculum requirements as communicated by the PLS Advising Office at the time of admission.
-Students are encouraged to contact the PLS Advising Office with any curriculum questions.
+Please note that PLS and HDC students admitted prior to the Fall 2014 semester may have slightly different GEP curriculum requirements as communicated by the PLS and HDC Advising Offices at the time of admission.
+Students are encouraged to contact their Advising Office with any curriculum questions.
 PLS students who are completing degree requirements for a major offered through the Day School are required to complete the GEP for Day Students.